 HourlyLoadComponents_NonCAISO_California_2026

 HourlyLoadComponents_NonCalifornia_2026

+The above files represent the year 2026.
+Other target years (2030, 2035, 2040, 2045) will be posted soon.

 Generating Units

 The following file lists the updated Baseline of resources modeled in SERVM and consists of online and In-Development resources, consistent with the definition used in the IRP proceeding.
 Online resource data was drawn from the CAISO Master Generating Capability Lists as of January 2024.
 In-Development resource data was drawn from LSE IRP Filings and LSE MTR Procurement Order Filings as of December 1, 2023.
 Non-CAISO resource data was drawn from the WECC Anchor Data Set 2032 and publicly available IRPs from Non-CAISO LSEs.